 As the years passed, Princess Elizabeth grew into a lovely young women.
 Shown in the photo on the left she is wearing the uniform and hat of the Girl Guide in 1942.
 Then, during World War II, Princess Elizabeth joined the Women’s Auxiliary Territorial Service as a truck mechanic and she is shown in the photo on the right wearing the uniform and hat of the ATS.

 On the occasion of Princess Elizabeth wedding to Prince Phillip on November 20, 1947 she wore a beautiful embroidered ivory silk duchess wedding gown designed by Norman Hartnell.
 To complete her wedding ensemble, Princess Elizabeth wore a silk tulle veil held in place with the diamond King George III Fringe Tiara.
-Unfortunately, while preparing for her wedding day the frame of the tiara broke in half but luckily the royal jeweler was quickly called in to make the repair before the ceremony.
+Unfortunately, on the wedding day the frame of the tiara broke in half but luckily the royal jeweler was quickly called in to make the repair before the ceremony.
 Shown below is a photo of Princess Elizabeth on her wedding day.
 (For more information about her wedding to Prince Phillip, please click on the link to British Royal Weddings – Part Three.
 Also, for more detailed information about Prince Elizabeth’s wedding dress and her other bridal accessories that she wore on her wedding day, please click on the link to British Royal Wedding Dresses – Part Two)

 In 1952, upon the death of her beloved father, Princess Elizabeth became Queen Elizabeth II.
-For her June 2, 1953 coronation, Queen Elizabeth wore another beautiful and intricately embroidered white silk gown specially designed for the occasion by Norman Hartnell.
+For her June 2, 1953 coronation Queen Elizabeth wore another beautiful and intricately embroidered white silk gown specially designed for the occasion by Norman Hartnell.
 During the most solemn part of the coronation ceremony, Queen Elizabeth was crowned with the St. Edward’s Crown.
 (For more detailed information regarding the Coronation of Queen Elizabeth, please click on the link)

 During the 1960s and 1970s, the Queen often wore hats with floral accents designed by the Pennsylvania-based milliner Sally Victor who owned one the largest millinery companies in America.
 Shown below are some examples of those hats.

-For the Investiture of her son, Prince Charles, as the Prince of Wales on July 1, 1969 at Caernarfon Castle the Queen wore a hat which caused some controversy when she chose to wear it instead of a crown, the Welsh people felt that the solemn ceremony warranted it.
-Although the hat created by milliner Simone Mirman did match her pale yellow dress, it was a Tudor-inspired hat with two large pieces covering her ears.
+For the Investiture of her son, Prince Charles, as the Prince of Wales on July 1, 1969 at Caernarfon Castle the Queen wore a hat which caused some controversy when she chose to wear it instead of a crown, the Welsh people felt that the important ceremony warranted it.
+Although the hat created by milliner Simone Mirman did match her pale yellow dress, it was a Tudor-inspired hat with two rather large pieces covering her ears.
 Mirman had often worked closely throughout the years with the designer Hartnell who was a favorite dress maker of the Queen.

-An annual event held at St. George’s Chapel located at Windsor Castle is the Order of the Garter Ceremony.
+An annual event held at St. George’s Chape at Windsor Castle is the Order of the Garter Ceremony.
 For this event which is held every year in mid-June the Queen and other members of the Order wear special robes and accessories.
 One of those items is the Garter Hat styled as a Tudor Bonnet, a traditional soft crowned round brimmed cap made in black velvet and trimmed with a white ostrich plume and black heron feathers.
 Attached to the hat is a badge of the heraldic shield of St. George which is encircled by the Garter of the Order.
 (For more detailed information at the Order of the Carter Ceremony, please click on the link)

 Another annual event which is also held in June is the five-day horse race known as Royal Ascot.
-The Queen and other female members of the royal family, along with the public, that attend the event take the opportunity to select specially decorated hats.
+The Queen and other female members of the royal family, along with the public , that attend the event, take the opportunity to select specially decorated hats.
 Shown below are some photos of the hats that the Queen has worn in past years.

 When a milliner is creating a hat for the Queen there are a couple of important things to consider, such as the style and the fit.
 The Queen’s hat needs to serve several purposes.
 The first is that it covers the Queen’s head eliminating the need for constant hair touch-ups during the day which is usually scheduled with several engagements and appearances at various functions.
 The second purpose of wearing a hat is that it covers the Queen’s head to protect her from any weather conditions, such as glaring sun or a sudden rain shower (although lately the Queen had begun to use a clear umbrella with a color coordinated stripe to match her clothing).
 Finally, the third purpose of wearing a hat is that is a fashion opportunity to add an extra decorative accessory to the Queen’s outfit.